Equivariant ordinary homology and cohomology: Introduction

-Our development of the $RO(\Pi_G B)$-graded theories is done in the context of parametrized spaces and spectra.
+Our development of the $RO(\Pi_G X)$-graded theories is done in the context of parametrized spaces and spectra.
 In Chapter~2 we review facts we need about parametrized homotopy theory, relying heavily on work by May and Sigurdsson \cite{MaySig:parametrized}.
 However, we emphasize a point of view not taken by May and Sigurdsson: that, rather than concentrating on maps that strictly commute with projection to the basespace, we should take seriously maps that commute only up to specified homotopies in the basespace.
 These maps, which we call {\em lax maps}, we discuss in detail in Chapter~2.

-In Chapter~2 we also review basic facts about the equivariant fundamental groupoid $\Pi_G B$ and its representations, as developed in detail in \cite{CMW:orientation}.
+In Chapter~2 we also review basic facts about the equivariant fundamental groupoid $\Pi_G X$ and its representations, as developed in detail in \cite{CMW:orientation}.
 In the case of $RO(G)$-graded ordinary theories it is well-known that the coefficient systems we use must be Mackey functors, i.e., functors on the stable orbit category.
-In the $RO(\Pi_G B)$-graded theory the fundamental groupoid replaces the orbit category, so we must also have a stable version of $\Pi_G B$.
-The last two sections of Chapter~2 discuss this stable fundamental groupoid and some of its properties.
+In the $RO(\Pi_G X)$-graded theory the fundamental groupoid replaces the orbit category, so we must also have a stable version of $\Pi_G X$, which is developed in Chapter~2.

-In order to define ordinary homology and cohomology as cellular theories, we must have well-behaved CW objects to work with in the categories of parametrized spaces and spectra.
-May and Sigurdsson point out the difficulties of developing a theory of CW parametrized objects at the end of \cite{MaySig:parametrized}.
-In Chapter~3 we lay out such a theory in detail, answering some of the questions raised by May and Sigurdsson.
-The theory requires some compromises, particularly in our results about approximating arbitrary maps by cellular maps.
-The compromise in the case of maps of spaces is to allow lax maps; in the case of maps of spectra we must also allow ``costabilization'' of the source spectrum.
-These compromises make the theory less satisfying than in the nonparametrized case, but these CW objects are still adequate to use in defining cellular homology and cohomology, which we do at the end of Chapter~3.

-In the first part of Chapter~4 we discuss the way in which parametrized homology and cohomology theories are represented by parametrized spectra.
-This is known for cohomology (see, for example, \cite{Cl:paraspectra} and \cite{CP:paraspectra}) but seems to be new for homology.
-Homology and cohomology theories should be connected by a duality, but the obvious fiberwise duality does not work for this.
-We introduce instead a kind of duality we call {\em homological duality}.
-May and Sigurdsson have done us the honor of calling this Costenoble-Waner duality in \cite{MaySig:parametrized} and give there a very nice development of it in a very general context.